 Digital Public Goods Definition

-We define digital public goods as open source software, open data, open AI models, open standards and open content that adhere to privacy and other applicable best practices, do no harm and are of high relevance for attainment of the UN’s 2030 Sustainable Development Goals (SDGs).
+Digital public goods are open source software, open data, open AI models, open standards, and open content that adhere to privacy and other applicable best practices, do no harm, and are of high relevance for attainment of the UN’s 2030 Sustainable Development Goals (SDGs).
 This definition is drawn from the UN Secretary-General’s definition found in the 2020 Roadmap for Digital Cooperation and serves as the foundation of the DPG Resgistry.

 DPGA Technical Team Review

 Joining the DPG Registry